 Unfold documents a metamorphic transition.
 I worked on Unfold, for a 10 year period.

 Over the years the piece evolved.
-I impregnated the cast with written intentions and words that I painted onto fabric.
-I painted the cast and attached roots and bark.
-A few months after “Grounding Ceremony” I began to sew the pregnant torso up with my newly cut locs.
-As a few more years passed, I opened the body cast again, revisiting and revising those intentions painted on fabric to create more positive and life affirming ones.
+I impregnated the cast with written intentions and words on fabric.
+I painted it and attached roots and bark.
+A few months after “Grounding Ceremony” I began to sew up the pregnant torso up with my newly cut locs.
+As a few more years passed, I opened the body cast again, revisiting and revising those intentions to more positive and life affirming ones.
 Then I sewed the torso back up using my locs.

-It’s final stages of development came as I built a life-sized cocoon/womb attached to a sculptural cast of my pregnant torso, sewn together by my hair.
-During a performance I entered the cocoon/womb, where I spent time in deep stillness.
-While in the cocoon/womb I wrote words along the inside of its walls with india ink; the drips and painted strokes visibly appearing on the outside surface of this translucent cocoon.
-After five hours of being inside of this piece, I (publicly) birthed myself from the cocoon/womb I had created; hand dyed fabric trailing behind me like an umbilical cord.
+It’s final stages of development came as I built a large cocoon attached to a sculptural cast of my “pregnant” torso, sewn together by my hair.
+I then entered the cocooon, where I spent time in deep stillness.
+While in the cocoon I wrote words along the inside of its walls with india ink; the drips and painted strokes visibly appearing on the outside surface of this transluscent cocoon.
+After five hours of being inside of this piece, I (publicly) birthed myself from the cocoon I had created, hand dyed fabric trailing behind me like an umbilical cord.

 Not long after birthing myself from the cocoon, I decided to bury the placenta in my yard.
 The piece is still outside, as the weather & shifting seasons change it daily.
 Eventually it will fully return to the Earth.